 - Use shims as needed.
 Cabinet interiors are not always square.
 You may need shims behind spacers in some places.

 - Install drawer slides.
 Follow package directions to attach the drawer slides to the spacer rails.
 Make sure the bottom drawer slides are not too close to the floor of the cabinet.
 We used scraps of plywood when aligning the bottom slide to ensure plenty of clearance for the finished drawer.

 Optional: Cap Spacers.
 Our bathroom cabinet required multiple spacer boards.
 To create a more finished look, we capped spacers with a 1” x 4” whitewood board cut to fit snuggly over the spacers.

-Step 3: Assemble the Drawer Boxes for Your Pull-Out Shelves
+Step 3: Build the Drawer Boxes for Your DIY Pull-Out Shelves

 The pull-out shelves are designed like drawers with a wooden frame to keep stored items in place.
 We used 1” x 4” whitewood boards to build the drawer frame and ¼” birch plywood for the drawer bottom.

 - Cut 1” x 4” boards to proper length.
 The measurements taken in Step 1 above tell you the overall dimensions of your drawer box.
 It is a good idea to double check the drawer width once the spacers and drawer slides are installed.
 Use the overall dimensions to determine the length of each frame piece.